ZhuangLab/storm-analysis/README.md

 simulator - A simple simulator for generating test data.

+tests - Simple tests of 3d-daostorm and sCMOS to verify that they work.

 visualizer - A PyQt4 based application that draws the found localizations on frame in which they were found.

 wavelet_bgr - The core code to perform wavelet based background estimation as described in this publication [Galloway et al](http://www.opticsinfobase.org/as/abstract.cfm?URI=as-63-12-1370).